SunBlast2255/NoteArchive_extension/README.md

 - Select the folder and click Select Folder (or Open).

 # What's in here?
-When you first open the extension, you'll see a button on the bottom left to add a new note.
+When you first open the extension, on the top right you will see buttons for.
-On the top right you will see a counter for your notes.
-And on the top left you will see the name of the extension and the current version.
+Opposite the buttons, on the left, you'll see a note counter, as well as the name and current version of the extension

-Still at the top you will see 4 buttons.
+Still at the top you will see 5 buttons.

 - Create: creates a new note
 - Delete All: deletes all notes
 - Settings: opens settings
+- Donate: will open a page with the cryptocurrency wallet address for donations
 - Exit: closes the extension

+# Creating a new note

-When you click the create button, you will open the built-in editor where there is a line counter, character counter and two buttons to save, exit and input field.Just type the text in the input box and click save to save the note.
+When you click the create button, you will open the built-in editor where there is a line counter, character counter and two buttons to save, exit and input field.
+Just type the text in the input box and click save to save the note.
 If you want to exit without saving, press exit. *In this case the data will not be saved.

-There are 2 parameters in the settings.
-The first one sets the size of the text in the editor.
-Write any value in pixels there.
-The second parameter is responsible for word transposition in the editor.
+To close the editor without saving, click on the cross in the upper left corner.

+# Editing an existing note

 Each note has 3 buttons.